5 reasons adults should stay at Disney's Art of Animation Resort

 The main benefit of staying on-property at Disney World is the mass transit system, which connects the resorts to the theme parks and Disney Springs (a shopping and entertainment area).
 Depending on your resort, you have access to buses, a monorail, boats, and the Skyliner, a gondola with enclosed cabins.

 Hands-down, the Skyliner is Disney's most efficient transportation option—it runs continuously, so you rarely have to wait to board, and you don't have to deal with traffic.
-Many of the cabins are decorated with characters from Disney movies or park attractions, and spotting the various themes was constant source of entertainment for me.
+Many of the cabins are decorated with characters from Disney movies or park attractions, and spotting the various themes was a constant source of entertainment for me.

-Only a handful of resorts are connected to the Skyliner: the Art of Animation, Pop Century, Caribbean Beach, and Riviera.
+Only a handful of resorts are connected to the Skyliner: Art of Animation, Pop Century, Caribbean Beach, and Riviera.
 From those resorts, you can use the Skyliner to get to Hollywood Studios and Epcot.
-Usually, it took us about 15 minutes to get to Hollywood Studios and about 20 minutes to get to Epcot—considering that Disney buses run about every 20 minutes, this was a huge time savings.
+Usually, it took us about 10-15 minutes to get to Hollywood Studios and about 20 minutes to get to Epcot—considering that Disney buses run about every 20 minutes, this was a huge time savings.
 (Mike whenever we had to ride a bus: "They really need to put a Skyliner here!")

 Statues of Simba, Timon, and Pumba with hotel building in background, Art of Animation Resort